 How does this impact me?

-- If you purchased your policy on or before the 13th March 2020, any subsequent claim will be considered in line with the terms and conditions and Foreign and Commonwealth Office guidance.
+- If you purchased your policy before the 13th March 2020, any subsequent claim will be considered in line with the terms and conditions and Foreign and Commonwealth Office guidance.

-- For any element of your trip booked after the 13th March 2020, any claims relating to coronavirus will not be covered
+- For any element of your trip booked on or after the 13th March 2020, any claims relating to coronavirus will not be covered

 If your trip was booked and your policy was purchased before the date shown in the table below, then;